30. Inflation Rate Laffer Curves#

 • perverse dynamics under rational expectations in which the system converges to the higher stationary inflation tax rate

-These outcomes will set the stage for the analysis of this lecture Laffer Curves with Adaptive Expectations that studies a version of the present model that uses a version of “adaptive expectations” instead of rational expectations.
+These outcomes will set the stage for the analysis of Laffer Curves with Adaptive Expectations that studies a version of the present model that uses a version of “adaptive expectations” instead of rational expectations.

 That lecture will show that